FreeTAKTeam/FreeTAKHub-Installation/README.md

 * Video Service: streams video.
 * FTH server: runs other integrations such as the Video Service Checker and SALUTE report.
 The video Service checker has a strategy to verify if streams are running there and notifies FTS.
 * FTH Voice: install a murmur server based on [Mumble](https://github.com/mumble-voip/mumble) for ow-latency, high quality voice chat software.

+This repository is a set of Ansible/Terraform scripts that allow you to:

+- Create the target nodes.
+- Install FTS and all the additional modules.
+- Configure FTS.

 ![image](https://user-images.githubusercontent.com/60719165/159137165-59164055-ce6d-4396-9a9b-f7503d20b3f6.png)